zzczjh9/zzczjh9.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hello there! 👋

-I'm **Zecheng Zhu**, an undergraduate student pursuing a Bachelor's degree in Electronic and Information Engineering at Imperial College London.
+Hii!
+I'm an undergraduate student pursuing a Bachelor's degree in Electronic and Information Engineering at Imperial College London, interested in robotics, machine learning, and optimal control

 During my undergraduate studies, I am fortunate to work with [Prfs.
 Zhongyu Li](https://zyliatzju.github.io/) and [Prfs.
 Yue Wang](https://ywang-zju.github.io/) on Legged Robot and Reinforcement Learning, and intern at Lightwheel AI on Reinforcement Learning and Simulation Framework.

-My research interests lies in the intersection of learning and Robotics, aiming to excavate the potential of adaptivity and agility of robots.

 Find more in my [Curriculum Vitae](/assets/pdf/CV_Zecheng_Zhu-2.pdf).